Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - **`$VAR_NAME`** = Syntax to access a variable, and therefore its value.
 Note that the dollar sign (which is the default prompt for bash) is used for accessing, and using it to assign a value to a variable will result in syntax errors.

 - **`$0 $1 $2 $n`** = Respective syntax for the access to arguments specified when running your script in your command line. $0 is logically the name of the script being run, and $1 is the argument after the script. `./your_shell_script.sh` `"argument 1"`, note that arguments are by default separated by whitespaces[^3], therefore to include arguments with spaces in their file name, you should use double quotations.
+When used inside a function body, they refer to the function's parameters/arguments, and not the program's.
 [^3] Spaces, tabs, newlines and other "invisible characters", particularly those having a decimal value from 9 to 13, as well as 32, on the ASCII table.

 - **`$#`** = Stores the number of arguments supplied to the scripts.
 You may view it as the shell equivalent of the C "`int argc`" parameter.